delpozzo/arduski/README.md

 - **B Button** - Jump.
 Hold down to jump over logs.
 Make sure logs are cleared before releasing.
 - **Up Button** - Pause menu.

+Pressing **B** in the Title Screen will toggle sound on/off.
+To upload a new game, hold **Up** while powering on your Arduboy to enter flashlight mode.

 ### Gameplay

 Avoid obstacles by using **Left** and **Right** to ski to the left and right.
 Hold down **A** to make sharp turns.
 Jump over logs by holding down **B**.
 Multiple logs can be cleared in a single jump by holding down **B** for the appropriate duration.
 If you release **B** too early you won't fully clear the log(s).
 Levels are randomly generated for a unique experience each time.